mardangelo/shopify-coding-challenge/README.md

 Images can be uploaded by the client to the server where they are saved to disk and recorded into the database.

-All encryption between the client and server is encrypted and authenticated.
+All communication between the client and server is encrypted and authenticated.

 Users can browse images in the repository by tags (or simply view all images).